pedropiloto/node-solid-server/ldp-microservice/README.md

 #### Accessing your server

-If you started your `solid` server locally on port 8443 as in the example above, you would then be able to visit `https://localhost:8443` in the browser (ignoring the Untrusted Connection browser warnings as usual), where your `solid` server would redirect you to the default data viewer app.
+If you started your `ldp-web` server locally on port 8443 as in the example above, you would then be able to visit `https://localhost:8443` in the browser (ignoring the Untrusted Connection browser warnings as usual), where your `ldp-web` server would redirect you to the default data viewer app.

 #### Editing your local `/etc/hosts`

-To test certificates and account creation on subdomains, `solid`'s test suite uses the following localhost domains: `nic.localhost`, `tim.localhost`, and `nicola.localhost`.
+To test certificates and account creation on subdomains, `ldp-web`'s test suite uses the following localhost domains: `nic.localhost`, `tim.localhost`, and `nicola.localhost`.
 You will need to create host file entries for these, in order for the tests to pass.